 SQL Credentials Tab

-In order to connect to the Query Engine, each user must create SQL credentials.
+In order to connect to the Query Engine using the SQL Access Pattern, each user must create SQL credentials.
 SQL credentials can be accessed by clicking the SQL Credentials tab in the center pane.

 For more information on SQL credentials, see Managing SQL Accounts.